Find Schools

 $26,656 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $40,880 to cover tuition and fees at King’s College PA.
 The school does not offer an in-state discount.
-On average, bachelor’s degree students take out $26,656 in loans while pursuing their degree.
+Bachelor’s Degree recipients from King’s College PA accumulate an average of $26,656 in student debt by the time they complete their degree.

 Depending on your major, you may be able to take online classes at King’s College PA.
-To give an idea of how popular online courses are at the school, 33% of undergraduates took at least one course online in 2019-2020.
+During the 2019-2020 year, about 33% of the undergraduates at the school took at least one online course.

 #24